A timeline of 19th-century America

 “

-My Schoolmates: The Sensitive Plant,” by Abbie (
+My Schoolmates: The Sensitive Plant,” Abbie (

 Youth’s Companion; July 9)